MushahidAli2/tech241-Linux/README.md

 # Basic Command Line Commands

 ## Introduction
 The command line interface (CLI) is a powerful tool for interacting with your computer.
-Here are some essential commands to get you started.

 ## Commands